clarivate/wos2vivo/README.md

 The publication metadata is mapped from the [Web of Science](http://ipscience-help.thomsonreuters.com/wosWebServicesLite/dataReturnedGroup/dataReturned.html) format to VIVO using the [VIVO-ISF](https://wiki.duraspace.org/display/VIVO/VIVO-ISF+1.6+relationship+diagrams%3A+Authorship) model (VIVO version 1.6 and later).

-All author data is mapped to VCARD Names.
+All author information is mapped to VCARD Names.
 Local processes will have to be developed to merge the VCARDs to researcher resources in your VIVO system.

 ###development